rp42dev/rp42dev/README.md

 ### Hi there 👋
 :eye: My name is Raivis 🧔

-An aspiring Full-Stack coder developer with a passion for learning and problem-solving.
+Im a Junior Full-Stack coder developer with a passion for learning and problem-solving.
 I have an extensive background in various coding languages and I have a strong foundation in Full-Stack web development.

 ### :abacus: Technologies I’ve worked with:
 - Front-End: HTML, CSS, JavaScript, React
 - Back-End Python, Flask, Django.